Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 Then all users, with or without roles, will be allowed to perform the _confirm_ operation for the application.

-## Module 5 - Comprhension check: Validation of submitter
+## Module 5 - Comprehension check: Validation of submitter

 ### Which change would you suggest for the client to be able to meet this requirement without adding custom validation at this step?